 - In the case of underage students, authorization of parents or guardians in which the center, organization, entity, and body responsible for the activity and the planned period of stay.

-- Documentation proving to have medical insurance.
+- Documentation proving to have medical insurance in Spain.

 - Documentation showing you have been admitted to an educational center.